pekastel/flickr-pick-a-picture/readme.txt

 4. By clicking on one of the thumbnails you can see the picture.
 5. Once a picture was chosen you can edit the image before inserting it into the post.
 6. The embedded image maintains credits of the flickr owner.

+== Changelog ==

+= 1.1 =
+* Added a new options page for the plugin with Flickr Api Key and Flickr Default Image Size (requested by Dan)
+* Improved error handling when interacting with the Flickr Api.

+= 1.0 =
+* Initial Version